what is the meaning of Littorals in geography and law of the sea?

 A barrier reef (or barrier island) is a sandbar parallel to the shore at a distance of between a few and several dozen kilometers.
-A forms behind the reef.
+A lagoon forms behind the reef.

 Deltas form at the mouths of rivers.
 They result from the accumulation and deposit of sediments carried by watercourses.